svunit/svunit/docs/source/running_unit_tests.rst

 Adding Run Time and/or Compile Time Options
 -------------------------------------------

-It is possible to specified compile and run time options using the '-c_arg' and '-r_arg' switches respectively.
+It is possible to specify compile and run time options using the '-c_arg' and '-r_arg' switches respectively.
 All compile and run time arguments are passed directly to the simulator command line.

 Enable UVM Component Unit Testing